-Nepal Pyramids ‘Trip Information’ gives you the detail facts of our Expedition.
-This detail facts includes accommodation, trial, trekking crews, Visa information, what you need to bring – carry with you (packing info).
-Furthermore it also includes few essential things to know before you set out for Nepal.
-Make sure you read the trip details that provides you with abundant information making your trip more convenient and hassle free.
-'What to bring-carry with you" gives you a list of things you are to pack prior to your arrival.
-Our trip information is assembled in a appropriate way and very brief making it easy and comprehensible.
+Nepal Pyramids ‘Trip Information’ gives you detailed facts about our Expeditions.
+This detailed fact includes accommodation, trial, trekking crews, Visa information, and what you need to bring – carry with you (packing info).
+Furthermore, it also includes a few essential things to know before you set out for Nepal.
+Make sure you read the trip details that provide you with abundant information making your trip more convenient and hassle-free.
+'What to bring-carry with you" gives you a list of things you are to pack before your arrival.
+Our detailed information is assembled appropriately and very brief making it easy and comprehensible.
 You can either print or share the detailed information.
-Share it with your friends, relatives or your personal groups through the social sharing buttons available.
+Share it with your friends, relatives, or your personal groups through the social sharing buttons available.

-The hotel accommodation in Kathmandu and Pokhara would be a twin bed sharing room in a 3 star hotel on bed and breakfast basis, single supplements would be provided as per the requirement on trivial additional cost.
-While on trek accommodation in the tea-house will be basic as per the availability and the trekking destination on twin bed sharing room with common toilets.
-Rooms with attach toilets and single supplement will be provided depending on the availability as not all trekking destination in Nepal offer single supplement due to the limitation of tea-houses over the restrictions and obligations of National park rules and regulations.
+The hotel accommodation in Kathmandu and Pokhara would be a twin bed sharing room in a 3-star hotel on a bed and breakfast basis, single supplements would be provided as per the requirement at a trivial additional cost.
+While on the trek accommodation in the tea-house will be basic as per the availability and the trekking destination on twin bed sharing room with common toilets.
+Rooms with attached toilets and single supplements will be provided depending on the availability as not all trekking destinations in Nepal offer single supplements due to the limitation of tea houses over the restrictions and obligations of National Park rules and regulations.

-Nepal being a Hilly country involves great amount of ups and down walking.
-Furthermore, trekking in any part of Nepal includes remarkable walking into a series of rocky steps, boulders and rock-slabs.
+Nepal being a Hilly country involves a great amount of ups and downs walking.
+Furthermore, trekking in any part of Nepal includes remarkable walking into a series of rocky steps, boulders, and rock slabs.
 However, any trekking trails to Nepal’s destination aren’t something that would require a technical experience other than being slow and taking pleasure.
-But despite all these, the beautiful panoramic views of the towering Himalayas and stunning cultured villages with thousands of centuries-old terraces cut in the hill which the locals use it for farming - gradually you will apprehend the magic of Nepal and appreciate why trekking is the ultimate holiday.
+But despite all these, the beautiful panoramic views of the towering Himalayas and stunning cultured villages with thousands of centuries-old terraces cut in the hill which the locals use for farming - gradually you will apprehend the magic of Nepal and appreciate why trekking is the ultimate holiday.

-Beside the welcome dinner on your arrival breakfast is included in the city accommodation specially Kathmandu and Pokhara.
-While on trek we provide you with breakfast, lunch and dinner with hot beverages and every day we try our best to vary the menu as much as possible providing nutritious, plentiful and tasty.
-In our tea-house trip we will eat all the meals in Tea-house and our staff will make sure that your food is prepared with hygiene.
-We can also cater for specific dietary needs if you advise in advance besides our delicious mixture of Nepalese, Indian, Chinese and continental food.
-Our trained and experienced cook caters hygienic varieties of meals to enthrall you even on mountain under less than ideal conditions in our camping trip.
+Besides the welcome dinner on your arrival, breakfast is included in the city accommodation, especially in Kathmandu and Pokhara.
+While on trek we provide you with breakfast, lunch, and dinner with hot beverages, and every day we try our best to vary the menu as much as possible providing nutritious, plentiful, and tasty.
+In our tea-house trip, we will eat all the meals in the Tea-house and our staff will make sure that your food is prepared with hygiene.
+We can also cater to specific dietary needs if you advise in advance besides our delicious mixture of Nepalese, Indian, Chinese, and continental food.
+Our trained and experienced cook caters to hygienic varieties of meals to enthrall you even on mountains under less-than-ideal conditions on our camping trip.

-While in each of our trip Nepal Pyramids provides you with quality duffel bag to keep all your gears, down jacket, warm sleeping bag with inner liner furnishing you with warmth and good night sleep.
+While in each of our trips Nepal Pyramids provides you with a quality duffel bag to keep all your gear, a down jacket, warm sleeping bag with an inner liner furnishing you with warmth and a good night's sleep.
 We ask you to keep your weight limit minimum not exceeding more than 15 kilos (33 Pounds).
-However, an all-inclusive gear list in regards to both tea house and camping trek is available in the Pre-departure information provided to you by us.
-Besides, what you need to carry in your day pack are: - your valuables, sunglasses, sunscreen lotions, cameras, extra warm layer since we never know what the weather would turn to and a rain poncho.
+However, an all-inclusive gear list in regards to both the tea house and camping trek is available in the Pre-departure information provided to you by us.
+Besides, what you need to carry in your day pack are: - your valuables, sunglasses, sunscreen lotions, cameras, an extra warm layer since we never know what the weather will turn to, and a rain poncho.

-Physical fitness is perhaps the key feature in the trek.
+Physical fitness is perhaps the key feature of the trek.
 We believe trekking to be your ultimate holiday rather than a competition to prove how fit and strong we are.
-We keep convenient pace so that your holiday is challenging but not very exhausting.
-You can set up your own pace and time to enjoy the most fascinating surroundings rather-than being bothered about keeping-up.
+We keep a convenient pace so that your holiday is challenging but not very exhausting.
+You can set up your own pace and time to enjoy the most fascinating surroundings rather than being bothered about keeping up.
 The best physical preparation is to walk and be conditioned with your physical strength carrying your day-pack and wearing the boots you plan to wear on the trek.
-3 - 4 weeks of basic physical preparation prior to your arrival to Kathmandu will be much as necessary.
-Alongside, Jogging, swimming, gym workouts would add further assistance in your health fitness.
+3 - 4 weeks of basic physical preparation before you arrive in Kathmandu will be much as necessary.
+Alongside, Jogging, swimming, and gym workouts would add further assistance to your health and fitness.

-- GROUP LEADER: We provide you with accomplished local group leaders fluent in English, responsible, committed to work and have obtained guiding license from Nepal Government.
-They have undergone and extensive training over first aid, medication and emergency situation.
-They will be there to cater you right from the day of your arrival till your departure.
+GROUP LEADER: We provide you with accomplished local group leaders fluent in English, responsible, committed to work, and have obtained a guiding license from Nepal Government.
+They have undergone extensive training in first aid, medication, and emergencies.
+They will be there to cater to you right from the day of your arrival till your departure.

-- ASSISTANT GUIDES: All our Sherpas' (assistant guides) are more of a co-leader who have the knowledge of region, basic medical and first aid awareness and are ready to replace the job of a group leader in cases of crisis.
+ASSISTANT GUIDES: All our Sherpas' (assistant guides) are co-leaders who know the region, basic medical, and first aid awareness and are ready to replace the job of a group leader in cases of crisis.

-- PORTERS: All our porters are the ones who have been working with us since ages and are very acquainted with the region and the interested candidates are in the progression of learning the necessary procedure for the future up-gradation.
-Though these people come from below poverty line yet they are very reliable with an always incredible smile on their face.
+PORTERS: All our porters are the ones who have been working with us for ages and are very acquainted with the region and the interested candidates are in the progression of learning the necessary procedure for future up-gradation.
+Though these people come from below the poverty line they are very reliable with an always incredible smile on their faces.

-- CLIMBING: We will provide you a licensed, English speaking, professional climbing guide who recognizes the mountain and has indeed bragged ages of climbing experience.
-Beside, we will have a proficient cook and a kitchen helper to provide you with enchanting food while camping.
+CLIMBING: We will provide you with a licensed, English-speaking, professional climbing guide who recognizes the mountain and has indeed bragged ages of climbing experience.
+Besides, we will have a proficient cook and a kitchen helper to provide you with enchanting food while camping.